holidayextras/culture/recruitment/introduction.md

 When you feel you have completed the task, we would like you to share your solution with us by publishing your code to a Github/Bitbucket/Gitlab repository so that we are in a position to review your work.
 We would also like you to provide either

-- clear instructions on how to run your solution from a fresh install of your repository
+- clear instructions on how to run your solution from a fresh install of your repository.

 or

-- a deployed working version of your solution, we do not mind where it is hosted, as long as we can access your submission
+- a deployed working version of your solution, we do not mind where it is hosted, as long as we can access your submission via a url.

 To earn bonus points, you can include a Dockerfile with your repository.